Meet Our Parents

-Steven Bavaria and his wife Betsy are the parents of two Green Meadow students: David in Eleventh Grade and Abbey in Eighth Grade.
-They learned about Waldorf education while living in Rowayton, CT and moved to Chestnut Ridge 10 years ago to be near the school.
+Steven Bavaria and his wife Betsy are the parents of a Green Meadow alumnus and a current student student: David graduated in 2013 and Abbey is in 11th Grade.
+They learned about Waldorf education while living in Rowayton, CT and moved to Chestnut Ridge more than 10 years ago to be near the school.
 A former international banker, journalist, and financial executive, Steven now focuses on freelance writing, including his recent article "The Gerbilization of America," about how society molds children to lead compliant, Dilbert-type lives, and a book in progress about executive pay, entitled Too Greedy for Adam Smith.

 For Steven and Betsy, previously a model and kitchen designer, moving to Chestnut Ridge has enhanced and enriched their lives.
 Betsy has been an active volunteer and dedicated class parent, organizing “Hikes for Haiti” and Neighbor-to-Neighbor fundraising campaigns, while Steven serves on the Green Meadow Parent Council and the Board of Directors of the local Hungry Hollow Co-op.

 Yurdaer joined IBM Research, Hawthorne, NY in 1989 as a Research Staff Member.
 Since then he has worked and managed projects on broad research topics including Queing Theory, Intelligent Transportation Systems, Multimedia Servers, Web-based Collaboration, Electronic Services, Search for Technical Support, and Unstructured Information Management.
 His current research interests include the application of information management technologies to business integrity problems, focusing on providing continuous auditing by using business provenance data.